fomosports/nba/README.md

-# FomoSport NFL
+# FomoSport NBA
-FomoSport for NFL playoff
+FomoSport for NBA written for TRON TVM

+See .txt files for detailed function descriptions.